sadafem/Distributed-Ride-Hailing-System/README.md

-# Distributed Taxi Management System 🚖
+# Distributed Ride-Hailing System 🚖

 A C++ project that simulates a **ride-hailing platform** with drivers, passengers, and administrators.
 The system is implemented using **object-oriented programming, client–server architecture, and a Qt-based GUI**.